Retinol for beginners: how to start without wrecking your skin

 The fix for irritation: reduce frequency immediately.
 If you are using retinol three times a week, drop to once.
 If once is still causing irritation, switch to the sandwich method.
 If the sandwich method still causes irritation, drop to a lower percentage.

-Mixing with exfoliating acids on the same night.
-Use them on alternate evenings.
+- Mixing with exfoliating acids the same night.
+Alternate evenings instead.

-Applying too much product.
-A pea-sized amount covers the entire face.
-More product does not mean faster results.
-It means more irritation.
+- Applying too much.
+A pea covers the whole face.
+More product means more irritation, not faster results.

 Retinol during pregnancy